Hi,

 Up from the Tara Devi temple, a 3 km trek takes you to the 'Tedha Mandir,' a temple which got tilted in a major earthquake, of 1905 AD.

-This temple is dedicated to the Ram, Sita and Lakshman, and is important because it is witness of that 8.2 magnitude earthquake popularly known as the 'Kangra Earthquake'.
+This temple is dedicated to the Ram, Sita, and Lakshman, and is important because it is a witness to the 8.2 magnitude earthquake popularly known as the 'Kangra Earthquake'.

-Well, we didn't trek all up to the temple, but we reached it via a single lane road which runs for almost 6 km from Sapri(3 km via NH-88 from Jwalamukhi).
-Temple looked as is shown in the photo above.
+Well, we didn't trek all up to the temple, but we reached it via a single-lane road that runs for almost 6 km from Sapri(3 km via NH-88 from Jwalamukhi).
+Temple looked as shown in the photo above.
 It was more or less an adventure to reach this temple.

-On the same day, we visited Chhinnamastika Chintpurni temple, but that story I shall post in my subsequent post, subscribe yourself to get further updates directly into your email box.
+On the same day, we visited Chhinnamastika Chintpurni temple, but that story I shall post in my subsequent post.

 No comments: